How do you make banana bread with no eggs? Magic! And with a natural substitute that you probably already have at home.

 - In a separate larger bowl, mix together applesauce, oil, brown sugar and vanilla.

 - Mash bananas with a fork.
-Mix into applesaue mixture until well blended.
+Mix into applesauce mixture until well blended.

 - To applesauce mixture, add flour mixture, about one-third at a time, mixing well after each addition.
+Fold in pecans.
 Pour into prepared loaf pan and place in preheated oven.

 - Bake for 50-60 minutes until toothpick comes out clean.
 Set on wire rack and allow to cool for about five or ten minutes.